larpchronicles/rules/proposals/magic-rework.md

 - Skill Point costs for Attunement (Mana Pool) are slightly increased across the board
 - Barrier: Spell Aegis, Barkskin, and Toxin Shield merged into a single spell
 - Reflect: Reflect Spell, Stoneskin, Reflect Toxin merged into a single spell
-- Able to have only 1 Barrier and/or 1 Reflect at a time
+- Able to have only 1 Barrier and 1 Reflect at a time
 - Introduction of Universal Spells as cross-school spells
 - Introduction of a 10th level of spells
     - Arcane: Arcane Torrent, Doom